akkadotnet/getakka.net/src/docs/Serialization.md

 ### How to setup Hyperion as default serializer

 Starting from Akka.NET v1.5, default Newtonsoft.Json serializer will be replaced in the favor of [Hyperion](https://github.com/akkadotnet/Hyperion).
 At the present moment, wire is required by some of the newer plugins (like `Akka.Cluster.Tools`).
 This change may break compatibility with older actors still using json serializer for remoting or persistence.
 If it's possible, it's advised to migrate to it already.
-To do so, first you need to reference wire serializer as NuGet package inside your project:
+To do so, first you need to reference hyperion serializer as NuGet package inside your project:

     Install-Package Akka.Serialization.Hyperion -pre